MaximilianBeckers/FDRthresholding/readme.md

 order to get more accurate estimates of the background noise distribution.

+Both usage of local resolution and atomic model information depend on the accuracy of this prior information, if the information is inaccurate the final confidence will be too!

 ## Demonstration with TRPV1 EMD5778

 We will demonstrate the the procedure with a 3.4 Angstrom structure of TRPV1 (EMD5778, Liao et al. 2013)